Van’s Substack

 It’s Not Safe!

-Activists will insist nuclear power is not safe, but if one examines reality, one finds that in the entire civilized world, nuclear power is safer than Teddy Kennedy's car.
+Activists will insist nuclear power is not safe, but if one examines reality, one finds that in the entire civilized world, nuclear power is safer than Teddy Kennedy's Oldsmobile.
 I suggest looking for safety reports concerning all parts of the energy sector in the ENSAD database at the Paul Scherrer Institut in Switzerland.

 Three Mile Island and Fukushima

 Nobody was injured, made ill, or killed by the Three Mile Island or Fukushima Daiichi incidents.
-No radioactive materials were released at Three Mile Island, and although the destruction of the antique Fukushima Daiichi reactors released radioactive materials, the average increase in radiotoxic dose expected for each resident of Fukushima Prefecture is 17 millisieverts over their entire lifetimes -- according to the report to the United Nations General Assembly from the United Nations Scientific Committee for the Effects of Atomic Radation (UNSCEAR).
+No radioactive materials were released at Three Mile Island, and although the destruction of the antique Fukushima Daiichi reactors released radioactive materials, the average increase in radiotoxic dose expected for each resident of Fukushima Prefecture is 17 millisieverts over their entire lifetimes — according to the report to the United Nations General Assembly from the United Nations Scientific Committee for the Effects of Atomic Radiation (UNSCEAR).
 The fatal radiation dose is 38 Sieverts (not millisieverts) delivered all at once, not spread out over a lifetime (dose rate matters more than total dose, and dose is not cumulative, else I would be dead from 52 Sieverts of radiation spread out over eight weeks to treat prostate cancer).

 UNSCEAR wrote that there was no evidence of increased mortality or morbidity or increase in cancer or non-malignant radiation-related disease in the Fukushima region.
 Japan over-cleaned.
 The dirt in Fukushima is now half as radioactive as the dirt in Denver.
 The average radiation dose rate in Fukushima Prefecture is about one tenth that on the Tibetan Plateau, and about one seven hundredth that on Guarapiri Beach in Brazil.